Human Resources, Keys, E-mail, Voice mail, Parking, Campus Security, ID Cards

 Another great way to learn about faculty and staff interests is through the Thursday Forum program.
-These presentations are less formal than the Collegial Conversations but serve much the same purpose.
-About every two weeks a faculty or staff member will talk about a research interest or personal passion.
+Almost every week a faculty or staff member will talk about a research interest or personal passion.
 Though each Forum is wildly different, they are always fun and informative.
 As the title suggests, they are held on Thursday afternoons from 4:15 to about 5:30.
 Watch for the email announcements or go to Forum on the A-Z index.

 Now that I'm here, what is there for me (and/or my family) to do when I'm not on campus?